 Vending Machine: If you give me $2.50, I’ll release to you a bottle of ice cold diet coke in 3 seconds

 The vending machine will not be saying a word, that’s the exact way a smart contract works.
 It is based on the if-then premise.
 If you give it a coin, then it releases the bottle.
 This is the exact same code inputted into the smart contract, understandable by humans and machine.
 Or rather humans and the blockchain.

 Let’s make it a bit techy.

 If you see smart properties or chain code, these are the other names smart contracts are known as.
 They are just agreements codified into the blockchain, remember the blockchain is incorruptible?
 There’s a higher level of trust that smart contracts rely upon.
 Smart contracts are based on simple “if-then” and “if-then-else” statements.
 Let’s put it to more use here.
-Assuming you are generating excess energy from your microgrid, you can monetise this using a smart contract.
+Assuming you are generating excess energy from your microgrid, you can monetize this using a smart contract.
 As soon as you supply the agreed value of energy in Kilowatts, the set value in exchange will be released to you.
 Have in mind that before supplying the energy, the value to be released would have been held in escrow by the smart contract.

-Uniqueness of Smart Contract
+The uniqueness of Smart Contract

 There are reasons why we think smart contracts are awesome;

-Unlike the inaccuracy that comes with manually filling a multiple numbers of forms manually, smart contracts are accurate and precise.
+Unlike the inaccuracy that comes with manually filling multiple numbers of forms manually, smart contracts are accurate and precise.

 - Safe and Secure